halogod35/LostKit/README.md

-🧙‍♂️**LostKit**
+# 🧙‍♂️ LostKit – LostHQ’s Toolkit for Lost City

-**LostKit** is the **LostHQ** team’s effort to make **Lost City** easier to navigate and more fun to explore.
-It blends nostalgia with practicality, keeping all the tools adventurers might need in one place.
+LostKit is the LostHQ team’s ultimate toolkit for navigating and enjoying Lost City.
+It blends nostalgia with practicality, keeping all essential tools adventurers could ever need in one place, while preserving that old-school RPG charm.

-✨ **Features**
+## ✨ Features

-**Separate Tabs & Windows**: Tools run in their own space - no clutter, just pure utility.
+- **Separate Windows & Tabs:** Open tools in their own windows or tabs for full flexibility.
-**IRC Chat**: Chat with friends, find quest partners, or give clans a private room for strategy.
+- **IRC Chat:** Talk with friends, find quest partners, or give clans a private space to strategize.
-**World Switcher**: Jump between worlds in seconds, no hassle.
+- **World Switcher:** Move between worlds effortlessly, as if by magic.

-🛠 **Tools**
+## 🛠 Tools

-**Forums**: Share tales of adventures, guides, and discoveries.
+- **Forums:** Share adventures, strategies, and discoveries with the community.

-**Clue Coordinates Locator**: Pinpoints the exact location of buried treasures from clue scrolls.
+- **Clue Coordinates Locator:** Pinpoints the exact location of buried treasures from clue scrolls.

-**Clue Scroll Help Tool**: Extra hints for solving riddles when treasure hunting gets tricky.
+- **Clue Scroll Help Tool:** Offers guidance and hints for tricky clue scrolls.

-**World Map**: Navigate the lands and plan the next expedition.
+- **World Map:** Navigate Lost City and plan your next expedition.

-**Highscores**: Track the skills of allies and rivals alike.
+- **Player’s Highscores:** Track friends’ or rivals’ skills to see who’s ahead.

-**Prices**: Buy, sell, or trade items with ease.
+- **Prices:** Buy, sell, or trade items with ease in the marketplace.

-**Quest Help**: Step-by-step guidance for quests.
+- **Quest Help:** Step-by-step guidance to complete quests efficiently.

-**Skill Guides**: Master any skill efficiently.
+- **Skill Guides:** Learn and master any skill with practical instructions.

-**Skills Calculator**: Plan skilling paths ahead, like a true strategist.
+- **Skills Calculator:** Plan skilling paths ahead of time like a true strategist.

-**Bestiary**: Lists monsters and their drops, so nothing comes as a surprise.
+- **Bestiary:** Lists monsters and their drops — know what to expect in battle.

-LostKit is a mix of old-school RPG charm, simple design, and practical tools — a LostHQ creation designed to make Lost City feel alive again.
+*LostKit is a LostHQ creation — a careful mix of old-school RPG vibes, simple design, and practical tools to make Lost City feel alive again.*

-**Preview:**
+## ⚡ Preview

 <img width="1426" height="1027" alt="image" src="https://github.com/user-attachments/assets/f73cdc6c-5e2f-4e52-a84d-64e3bc1717e1" />